 Other Full and Partial Scholarships are modeled on the work-study program.
 There are a limited number of scholarships based on financial need, and secondarily on participation in publicity initiatives for the conference.
 Applications close February 17.
 Details here

 Title: Managing Pharmaceutical Side Effects and Discontinuance with Botanicals and other Natural Therapies

 Date: Friday, 3/26/21

 Time: 1:00 – 5:15 PM Arizona and Pacific Time on Zoom (video will be recorded for later viewing for those who cannot attend live online event)

 Continuing Education: 4 hours credit

 - Approved by the American Academy of Family Physicians (see details below)

 - Submitted to NCCAOM and California Acupuncture Board (4 PDA for acupuncturists)

-- Submitted to OBNM and the SCNM CE boards (4 pharmacy credits for NDs)
+- Approved by OBNM and SCNM CE boards (4 pharmacy credits for NDs)

 Description: Pharmaceutical side effects are one of the biggest challenges facing the medical profession today, and in this intensive Lise Alschuler, ND draws on her years of clinical experience to bring us the most current information on managing drug reactions, and in some cases safely discontinuing the pharmaceuticals causing them.